kimbring2/pyuo/README.md

 Check the execution file is generated under the ```bin/dist``` folder.

 # Run code
-Unlike the original client, the client for UoService must operate most of the operations through argument setting.
+Unlike the original client, the client for UoService must operate most of the operations through an argument setting.

 - No gRPC communication with Python, No replay saving Run the C# Client.
 You must enter the ID and pwd of the previously created account as parameters.
 Login, shard selection, and character selection windows are omitted.